HDR Candidature Management

 A matter raised via one of these options will remain strictly confidential unless the candidate agrees that it can be taken further.

-On each interim and annual progress report the supervisor and Faculty are asked to assess the candidate’s progress over the previous reporting period.
+On each interim and annual progress report the supervisor and School are asked to assess the candidate’s progress over the previous reporting period.
 Progress evaluation outcomes include:

 Ã· failure by the candidate to maintain effective contact with the supervisor,